This is a complete Google SEO guide for the absolute beginner.

 Traffic from Google is considered the best traffic (e.g. better than social media) because people searching for things on Google have been shown to be more likely to spend money.

 Not only that, traffic from Google is considered “free”, because once you rank well and settle in to your position, you tend to stay put in Google’s top 10 with little fluctuation.
 The BIG benefit of this is that you will receive CONSISTENT traffic to your website every single day.
 Predictable traffic means you can generate steady predictable income every day.
 Traffic from other places like social media can be very fickle, coming in large spurts and fluttering off quickly.
+You may even want to ditch social media for now.

 The whole idea of SEO marketing is to get as many of your websites pages and posts as high as possible in Google’s top 10 rankings.
 The higher you are, the more traffic you’ll get.
 Traffic is the life blood of your website.
 If you have no traffic you’re website is dead (it won’t make any money).